aronvaughan/angular2-loopback-starter/application/code/README.md

 # Server

 ## initialize your environment
+1. you must do this for any terminal you open
 1. open a terminal window
 1. cd this project/application/code
 1. edit ./bin/required-settings.sh (follow comments in file)
 1. source ./bin/init.sh

+## initialize the server
+1. cd application/code
+1. npm install

 ## run the server
-1. cd server
+1. cd application/code
-1. npm install
-1. node .
+1. gulp run

+TODO: hook up latest ng-cli

-## once started, server resources
+## verify server is working, server resources
+1. load http://127.0.0.1:3002/status (you can also use localhost)
 1. auto generated swagger REST UI http://127.0.0.1:3002/explorer
 1. out-of-the-box features
     1. filtering examples